PrincetonUniversity/lucid/docs/readme.md

 ## Getting Started

 The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [Tutorials](/lucid/tutorials/)

 ## Installation

-There are 4 steps to compile Lucid from source:
+Compiling Lucid from source requires installing ocaml and a few dependencies from its package manager.

 1. install opam

-Follow the instructions here: [opam install](https://opam.ocaml.org/doc/Install.html)

-The quickest way to install opam is with this one-liner (from the above link):
+Opam is ocaml's package manager.
+Install it from source with:
 ```
 bash -c "sh <(curl -fsSL https://opam.ocaml.org/install.sh)"
 ```
+Or follow the instructions here: [opam install](https://opam.ocaml.org/doc/Install.html)

 2. add a ocaml 4.12 switch

+Lucid is pinned to ocaml 4.12 due to a few minor API changes in later versions.

 ```
 opam switch create 4.12.0
 opam switch 4.12.0
 ```

-3. install the lucid dependencies
+3. install the Lucid dependencies

 From the root of this repo, run:
 ```